latifismail/latifismail/README.md

 - 👋 Hi, I’m @latifismail
-- 👀 I’m interested in data analysis and web and mobile apps development
+- 👀 I’m interested in data analysis and web development
 - 🌱 I’m currently learning SQL and JavaScript
 - 📫 How to reach me: latifismail.id@gmail.com